10 ways to stay productive at home

 Step outside for sunlight and fresh air.

-Stretch or do a few minutes of yoga.
+Stretch or do a quick yoga session.

-Drink water and refuel with a healthy snack.
+Drink water and eat a healthy snack.

-Listen to a short podcast episode.
+Listen to a short podcast or move around your home.

 Keep a running to-do list